-İ East Cambridge NCD Postcard Poll
+East Ca ambridge NCD Postcard Poll

-!
 1) Your name:

-2) Check all that apply: Tm a property owner in the study area.
-I live in the study area.
+n the study area.

-i 3) Your address in the study area:
+3) Your address in the study area:

-: 4) Do you support the creation of a neighborhood conservation district in East Cambridge?
+4) Do you support the creation of a neighborhood conservation district in East Cambridge?

 □ Yes □ No □ Not sure

-Please enter comments or suggestions
+: Please enter comm ents or suggest ions

-! i
+! !

-į i
+i i

+!

 Sample card sent to all owners on the Assessors' property list.
 A similar card was sent to active voters on a list obtained from the Election Commission properties on the National Register failed for lack of a second.
 A motion to terminate the study due to a lack of consensus also failed for lack of a second.
 A motion to approve the report with amendments submitted by CHC staff and reflecting discussion from the meeting was approved by a vote 4-1-1.
-A final meeting was scheduled for October 19, 2022 so the Committee could review the updated Preliminary report before it is submitted to the Cambridge Historical Commission and the Cambridge Planning Board.
+At its final meeting on October 19, 2022 the Committee reviewed the updated Preliminary report and voted 5-1 to submit the amended Preliminary Report to the Cambridge Historical Commission and the Cambridge Planning Board.

-35 The two polls measured opinions in different ways.
+&lt;sup>35 The two polls measured opinions in different ways.
 While each active voter was allowed one vote, owners of multiple properties in the study area were able to vote once for each property they owned.
 Owners of multiple properties would get more representation in the results of this poll.